 The Company determined the initial transaction price totaled \$40.0 million, including the upfront payment.
 The Company has excluded any future estimated milestones or royalties from this transaction price to date.
 The Company allocated the total \$40.0 million initial transaction price to its one distinct performance obligation for the HZN-457 license and the associated Horizon R&D Services.
 Revenue was recognized on a straight-line basis over the timeframe for completing the Horizon R&D Services.
 The Company determined that the straight-line basis was appropriate as its efforts were expended evenly over the course of completing its performance obligation.
 Further, Horizon enrolled the first subject in December 2022 in a Phase 1 randomized, placebo-controlled trial to assess the safety, tolerability, pharmacokinetics and pharmacodynamics of HZN-457, triggering a \$15.0 million milestone payment to the Company which was paid in the second quarter of fiscal 2023.
-There were no contract assets and liabilities recorded as of March 31, 2023.
+There was \$1.5 million in contract assets recorded as accounts receivable and \$0 contract liabilities as of June 30, 2023.